 We are at the cutting edge of modern archaeology and one of Europe's most respected departments.
 Our unique approach to archaeological research draws upon the integrated strengths of the humanities, natural and physical sciences.

-At Sheffield, we successfully combine global partnerships and work with local communities to produce world-leading research which has real impact, frequently sharing the insights of our academics through programmes of public events.
+At Sheffield we successfully combine global partnerships and work with local communities to produce world-leading research which has real impact, frequently sharing the insights of our academics through programmes of public events.

-We offer a range of undergraduate courses and one of the largest portfolios of postgraduate taught, research-track and vocational-track archaeology degrees of any UK university.
-Our research-led teaching integrates humanities and science-based approaches to studying the human past.
+We offer a range of undergraduate courses and one of the largest portfolios of postgraduate archaeology degrees of any UK university.
+Our research-led teaching integrates humanities and science-based approaches to study the human past.

-The Archaeology Department is situated very close to the main campus and a short distance from Sheffield's city centre.
-The Department has world-class reference collections and facilities to support teaching, learning and research in a range of archaeological disciplines.
-Facilities include study areas for research students, social space and specialist laboratories.
+The Archaeology Department is situated close to the main campus and a short distance from Sheffield's city centre.
+We have world-class reference collections and facilities to support teaching, learning and research in a range of archaeological disciplines.
+Facilities include study areas for research students, social space and specialist custom-built laboratories.

 A world top-100 university

 We're a world top-100 university renowned for the excellence, impact and distinctiveness of our research-led learning and teaching.